microsoft/Rexl/README.md

 * Build `Debug` or `Release`.
 * `cd` to the `src\Apps\Kernel` directory.
 * Register the Jupyter kernel by running `RegisterKernel.cmd Debug` or `RegisterKernel.cmd Release`.
-* `cd` to the directory where you want to create notebooks.
+* `cd` to the directory where you have notebooks or want to create notebooks.
 * Run `jupyter lab` or `jupyter notebook`.
-* Create a Rexl notebook.
+* Create or open a Rexl notebook.

 ### Running Sample Applications